appgurueu/adv_chat/Readme.md

 ### Unicode support

 This mod adds unicode support.
 Simply use the unicode codepoint in hexadecimal format prefixed by `U+`.
-To get a "slight smile" (🙂), you'd use `U+1F643`.
+To get a "slight smile" (🙂), you'd use `U+1F642`.
 Note that not all fonts fully support Unicode.
 Use the `/chat say` command to open a text entry field to paste text.

 ### Real-time chat

 Use `@` at the beginning to message players or roles before your message.
 There are 3 special mentions : `minetest`, `irc` and `discord`.
 Can be separated by comma **&** whitespace.
-Examples :
+Examples:

 * `@singleplayer hi, singleplayer !` - message `hi, singleplayer !` is sent to singleplayer
 * `lol(or whitespaces) @singleplayer hi` - message is just sent in global chat